MunoMono/ddr-public/public/docs/pages/home/linked-data-best-practice.md

-# Linked data in practice: DDR archive technical implementation
+# Linked data in practice: DDR Archive technical implementation

 ## Executive summary

-The DDR archive implements a comprehensive linked-data infrastructure that achieves 100% compliance with Tim Berners-Lee's principles for the semantic web.
-Our system transforms archival records into machine-readable, permanently addressable resources using international standards adopted by leading GLAM institutions (galleries, libraries, archives, museums) worldwide.
+The DDR Archive implements a comprehensive linked-data infrastructure that achieves 100% compliance with Tim Berners-Lee's principles for the semantic web.
+Our system transforms archival records into machine-readable, permanently addressable resources using international standards adopted by leading GLAM institutions (galleries, libraries, archives and museums) worldwide.

 Every item in our collection receives a persistent identifier and canonical URI, published in multiple semantic formats through HTTP content negotiation.
 We use Linked Art for cultural heritage description, IIIF for image delivery, and establish rich graph relationships through outbound links to controlled vocabularies, agent authorities, and collection hierarchies.